EdwardBerman/shopt/README.md

 pyimport_conda("treecorr", "tc") #tc is my choice of name and treecorr is what I am importing from my conda Enviornment
 ```

+Once all dependencies are handled, the user now should clone this repository to obtain its file contents.
+There are future plans to release shopt onto the julia package repository, but for now the user needs these files contents.

+After the file contents are downloaded the user can run ```julia shopt.jl [configdir] [outdir] [datadir]``` as stated above.
+Alternatively, they can run the shellscript that calls shopt in whatever program they are working with to create their catalog.
+For example, in a julia program you may use ```run(`./runshopt.sh a b c`)```

 ## Program Architecture

 tutorialNotebook.ipynb